 On a coastal fjord less than 40 kilometers (25 mi ) from the Arctic Circle, the humble town of Siglufjordur was from 1905-1965 the booming fishing capital of Iceland and for a time, the herring capital of the world.
 Over the years, marine resources dwindled and the once thriving ‘Siglo’ declined in quiet isolation.

 Today, this historic village with a cheerful array of candy-colored houses and windswept wildflowers.
 There you’ll also find lively harbor.
 The town developing into Iceland’s next great undiscovered getaway with the opening of the Hedinsfjordur Tunnel in 2010.
 You’ll be charmed by the atmospheric fishing village full of welcoming Icelanders.
-Also, in Siglufjordur there are colorful folk museums providing rare insight into life on the edge of the Arctic.
+Also, in Siglufjordur there are colorful folk museums providing rare insight into life in North Iceland.

 Siglufjordur and Herring